suryadipnag/openstack-vim-driver/docs/supported_tosca.md

 - user_data_format
 - user_data_update_policy

-The complete definition of `os.node.Compute` can found at `osvimdriver/tosca/definitions/type_extensions.yaml`
+The complete definition of `os.ext.nodes.Compute` can found at `osvimdriver/tosca/definitions/type_extensions.yaml`

 The TOSCA specification for `tosca.nodes.Compute` declares 4 attributes, however only `private_address` can currently be used with this driver.
 This will return the IP address of the server on the private network.

 Although the TOSCA specifications states all properties should be available as attributes, the translator being used by this driver currently does not support this.

 ### Host Capability

-The properties of the `host` capability on a `tosca.nodes.Compute` are used to calculate the `image` and `flavor` to be used by the `OS::Nova::Server`, unless properties of the same name are set on the node instead (the extension type `os.nodes.Compute` defines these additional properties, leave them empty to allow calculation to take place).
+The properties of the `host` capability on a `tosca.nodes.Compute` are used to calculate the `image` and `flavor` to be used by the `OS::Nova::Server`, unless properties of the same name are set on the node instead (the extension type `os.ext.nodes.Compute` defines these additional properties, leave them empty to allow calculation to take place).

 Currently, the translator used by this driver only supports a pre-defined list of flavors and images:

 Flavour:

 ```
 'm1.xlarge': {'mem_size': 16384, 'disk_size': 160, 'num_cpus': 8},
 'm1.large': {'mem_size': 8192, 'disk_size': 80, 'num_cpus': 4},